MicrosoftDocs/defender-docs/articles/defender-for-cloud/enable-agentless-scanning-vms.md

 1. Select **Save**.

-## Enable agentless scanning of Azure VMs with CMK encrypted disks (preview)
+## Enable for Azure VMs with CMK encrypted disks (preview)

-For agentless scanning of Azure VMs with CMK encrypted disks, you need to grant Defender for Cloud additional permissions to create a secure copy of these disks.
-To do this, dditional permissions are needed on Key Vaults used for CMK encryption for your VMs.
+For agentless scanning of Azure VMs with CMK encrypted disks, you need to grant Defender for Cloud additional permissions on Key Vaults used for CMK encryption for the VMs, to create a secure copy of the disks.

-### Assign permissions on Key Vaults

-To manually assign the permissions on a Key Vault, follow these instructions:
+1. To manually assign the permissions on a Key Vault, do the following:

     - **Key vaults with non-RBAC permissions**: Assign "Microsoft Defender for Cloud Servers Scanner Resource Provider" (`0c7668b5-3260-4ad0-9f53-34ed54fa19b2`) these permissions: Key Get, Key Wrap, Key Unwrap.
     - **Key vaults using RBAC permissions**: Assign "Microsoft Defender for Cloud Servers Scanner Resource Provider” (`0c7668b5-3260-4ad0-9f53-34ed54fa19b2`) the [Key Vault Crypto Service Encryption User](/azure/key-vault/general/rbac-guide?preserve-view=true&tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations) built-in role.

-To assign these permissions at scale for multiple Key Vaults, use [this script](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/Agentless%20Scanning%20CMK%20support).
+1. To assign these permissions at scale for multiple Key Vaults, use [this script](https://github.com/Azure/Microsoft-Defender-for-Cloud/tree/main/Powershell%20scripts/Agentless%20Scanning%20CMK%20support).

 ## Enable agentless scanning on AWS